 - Size: 400

 - Gear Ratios: Two gear ratios: 5.8:1 and 7.6:1

 - Bearing Count: Five ball bearings and one roller bearing

 - Ergonomic design

 - Old school Shimano fans may be hesitant to give up their time-tested round reels

-Shimano initially developed the wide-ranging Tranx series to conquer saltwater fish.
+Shimano initially developed the wide-ranging Tranx series to battle hard-fighting saltwater fish.
 Luckily, this reel translates perfectly to the musky world.
-Everything about them is beefed up, from the handles to the 22-pound drag system, and they incorporate the best of Shimano’s latest technology—Hagne, X-Ship, and HEG.
-I’ve used mine for everything from smallmouth bass to tuna, and they’ve never let me down.
-Most importantly, this reel feels good even after years of using it.
+Everything about them is beefed up, from the handles to the 18-pound drag system.
 The 400 is the workhorse, but for smaller musky lures, there’s a 300, and for upsized presentations or more line capacity, the 500 gets the call.
-They excel at casting but can be used to troll in a pinch.

 Best for Trolling: Okuma Convector Line Counter